 Holy Loch Marina offers full facilities to visiting craft, with dredged depths of 3m below LWS.
 Power and water are available on the pontoons, toilets and shower and laundry facilities ashore.

-Both Calor and camping gas are available, together with a fuel berth selling diesel and petrol.
-A chandlery and coffee shop are on site.
+Both Calor and Camping gas are available, together with a fuel berth selling diesel and petrol.
+A coffee shop is on site.

 Boats can be lifted and stored ashore here up to 23 tonnes, 60ft max.
 Marine engineers are based at the Marina, together with an antifouling removal specialist.
 Clyde Sea Recovery, various charter operators and brokers will be found too.

-Ashore at the village will be found shops, post office, grocer/off licence and a Pub/Restaurant.
+Ashore at the village will be found shops, post office, grocer/off licence and a Pub/Restaurant just over the road from the Marina.

 The Holy Loch is a sea loch in Argyll and Bute, Scotland.
 Open to the Firth of Clyde at its eastern end, the loch is approximately one mile wide and between two and three miles (5 km) long, varying with the tide.
 The town of Dunoon on the Cowal peninsula lies on the shores of the Clyde just to the south of the loch, and houses continue round the villages of Kirn, Hunter's Quay at the point with the landing slip for Western Ferries, Ardnadam and past Lazaretto Point, the village of Sanbank, with open countryside at the end of the loch, then on the northern shore Kilmun, and at Strone Point the village of Strone continues round to the western shore of the Clyde, almost joining Blairmore on Loch Long.
 The name Holy Loch is believed to date from the 6th century, when Saint Munn landed there after leaving Ireland.